jeftegoes/AwsOverview/AWS DynamoDB.md

 - Up to 5 Local Secondary Indexes per table.
 - **Must be defined at table creation time.**
 - **Attribute Projections** - can contain some or all the attributes of the base table **(KEYS_ONLY, INCLUDE, ALL)**.
+- When you query this index, you can choose **either eventual consistency or strong consistency**.
+- For each partition key value, the total size of all indexed items must be **10 GB** or less.
+- Queries or scans on this index consume read capacity units from the base table.

 ## 8.2.
 Global Secondary Index (GSI)